Umadappu/IBM-angular-app/README.md

 ## Added NgRX store to the Application - Used Actions, Effects, Selectors and Reducers to store the data and fetch.

-## Added Bootstrap framework for styling and responsive
+## Added Bootstrap framework for Styling and Responsive

 ## Added Angular Material for Table data and pagination